gbertoldo/DEPP/JOSSPaper/paper.md

 advantage of the Object-Oriented Paradigm.

 The folder structure of DEPP is shown in Figure 1.
 The directory *depp\_input* contains the input (text) files which defines the control parameters of the optimization.
 Results of DEPP are saved into *depp\_output* directory.
 The source code is within *depp\_src* directory.
-This directory also contains the Bash[@Ramey:2016] script *compile.sh*, which compiles DEPP source code and generates the executable *depp.exe* in the root of the file structure.
+This directory also contains the Bash[@Ramey:2016] script *compile.sh*, which compiles DEPP source code and generates the executable *depp.x* in the root of the file structure.
 The interface between DEPP and the external program (EP), which calculates the objective function, is defined in the *interface* directory.
 Finally, the script *run.sh* runs DEPP using MPI.

 ![Folder structure of DEPP.](folder_structure.png){width="50.00000%"}